 If you market your product or service based on specific features, make sure they’re available as soon as customers buy your product.
 Better yet, build your onboarding process and tour around the features that play the biggest role in your product’s marketing.

 This way, customers will feel familiar with your application’s major selling points as soon as they start using it.
-They’ll also receive the value they sought right away, instead of having to look for it on their own.
+They’ll also receive the value they sought right away instead of having to look for it on their own.

 Get notified of new articles Leave your email to get our monthly newsletter.